RobbanGit/KanjiGuesser/README.md

 This is just a personal project, which means that updates/changes may occur spontaneously, and the project may reach a permanent standstill at any point.

+## Instructions

+Once the npm packages have been installed, locate the root directory of the project (Path/To/KanjiGuesser/), and type the following to start the program: "npm start" (without the " ").

 ## Appreciations to

 davidluzgouveia [https://github.com/davidluzgouveia] for providing the Kanji JSON API (kanji-data [https://github.com/davidluzgouveia/kanji-data])